Configuring Solace OpenMAMA Bridges

 SESSION_SSL_CIPHER_SUITES)—A comma-separated list of cipher suites, listed in order of importance, to use to negotiate with the event broker.

 A cipher suite is a combination of cryptographic parameters that define the security algorithms and key sizes used for authentication, key agreement, encryption, and integrity protection.
 For a listing of the supported cipher suites in order of preference, refer to the C API Developer Reference documentation.
 By default, no cipher suites are listed, which indicates that all supported ciphers should be considered.

 - SSL Trusted Common Name List (

 SESSION_SSL_TRUSTED_COMMON_NAME_LIST)—A list of up to 16 comma-separated common names trusted by the client.
-The list should include the common names of all of the message brokers the client can connect to.
+The list should include the common names of all of the event brokers the client can connect to.

 By default, no common names are provided; this means that there is no common name verification and all common names are acceptable.
 Also, no common name validation is performed if SSL Validate Certificate is set to false.

 - SSL Trusted Store Directory (

 SESSION_SSL_TRUST_STORE_DIR)—The network directory where the trusted certificates are stored.